Gastrointestinal Symptoms

 - Try to have a bowel movement at the same time every day.

-- Go the bathroom when you feel the urge to go.
+- Go the bathroom when you feel the urge.

 - Massage your abdomen to help stimulate the bowels.

-- Ask your doctor about possible referrals to a registered dietician to help you manage constipation.
+- Ask your doctor about getting a referral to see a registered dietician to help you manage constipation.

 - Limit processed foods, which are pre-packaged and contain added sugars and fat.

-- Eat high-fiber foods like whole grains, fruits, vegetables, and legumes (lentils, beans and chickpeas).
+- Eat high-fiber foods, such as whole grains, fruits, vegetables, and legumes (lentils, beans, and chickpeas).
 Prunes or prune juice before bed may help promote a bowel movement the next morning.

 - Eat six small meals throughout the day.

 - Avoid alcohol and sugary drinks.
-Drink plenty of water to stay hydrated – aim for 8 cups a day.
-Drink hot liquids 30 minutes before a bowel movement can help relieve constipation.
+Drink plenty of water to stay hydrated (aim for eight cups a day).
+Drinking hot liquids 30 minutes before a bowel movement can help relieve constipation.

-- Exercise is any activity that gets your body moving.
-Being active each day can help prevent or relieve constipation during or after cancer treatment and can improve the way you feel.
-Regular physical activity, including diaphragmatic abdominal exercise, can help to build abdominal muscles and help with constipation.
+- Try to be active each day to prevent or relieve constipation during or after cancer treatment.
+Regular physical activity, including diaphragmatic abdominal exercise, can help to build abdominal muscles and aid constipation.

 When to Report Constipation

-- Report if your constipation gets worse, if your constipation is severe (>7), or your constipation does not improve from your self-care activities.
+- Report if your constipation gets worse, is severe (e.g., increased discomfort or inability to pass gas), or does not improve with your self-care activities.

-Ask your provider what you should do in the case of an emergency and when your constipation should be reported urgently.
-This may include if you are experiencing severe abdominal pain, cramping, swelling, or vomiting, temperature higher than 100.4 ̊F or black or bloody stools.
+- Ask your provider what you should do in case of an emergency and when your constipation should be reported immediately.
+Symptoms may include severe abdominal pain, cramping, swelling, vomiting, temperature above 100.4 ̊F, or black or bloody stool.

 Other GI Symptoms

-Other GI symptoms can occur, often in association with the more common symptoms listed above.
-If you have any of these symptoms, please talk to your doctor.
+You may experience other GI symptoms in association with the more common symptoms listed above.
+If you have any of the symptoms below, talk to your doctor.

-- Abdominal pain – pain or discomfort in the part of your body between your chest and hips that includes your pancreas, stomach, intestines, liver, gallbladder, and other organs.
+- Abdominal pain: pain or discomfort between your chest and hips, which includes your pancreas, stomach, intestines, liver, gallbladder, and other organs.

-- Dry mouth – an unusually dry mouth that can be caused by dehydration or as a side effect from a medication.
+- Dry mouth: an unusually dry mouth, which can be caused by dehydration or as a side effect from a medication.